 Outstanding salespeople can often figure out how to get some customers to go along with a sale.
 Some of them push hard now and then.
 Most of them fill in the gaps, puff up the

-product, work the levers back in production and service—whatever it takes to be generally ethical, bring in business, and make a decent living.
+product, and work the levers back into production and service— whatever it takes to be generally ethical, bring in business, and make a decent living.